 VIII.
 Student Employee Evaluation

-After the student employee's supervisor has discussed the evaluation with the student employee, the original of the evaluation form should be sent to Financial Aid, Student Employment Services.
+After the student employee's supervisor has discussed the evaluation with the student employee, the original of the evaluation form should be sent to Financial Aid, Student Employment Office.
 The evaluation form is kept in the student's employment file for future job reference.

 IX.
 Termination of Student Employees